kylehardinge/bible-detective/README.md

 You will also need to install Node.js to be able to make the tailwind portion of the webiste work.
 Here's the [website](https://nodejs.org/en/) for where you can download that to your operating system.

+## MYSQL

+You are going to need MYSQL for the servers database.
+The website to download it is [here](https://dev.mysql.com/downloads/mysql/).
+Follow the installation instructions and change the root password.

 ## The Project

 Clone this repo to a place you like on your computer.